Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 But it was a narrow footpath.
 It wound it's way past giant spruce trees and around massive granite boulders that hadn't moved since the last ice age.
 In most places there wasn't room for two people to walk abreast let alone room for a 500 pound cookstove hung up on two logs carried by four angry men.
 The guys decided to leave it in the bush.

 Not to worry.
 The lottery winner solved the problem.
-She reminded her husband that he knew a lot about house building.
+She reminded my Dad that he knew a lot about house building.
 All he had to do was take off the roof, dismantle the logs, move the stove into place and re-build the house...preferably with a sleeping loft for the kids now that the stove was going to take up so much space.

 Nothing to it.

-And here's a picture of the path sixty years later .... somebody made it into a road!
+And here's a picture taken seventy years later showing the beginning of the path at the edge of town.
+Somebody made it into a road!
 I don't know what would happen if a driver comes across someone going in the opposite direction.
 Looks sort of narrow!
-But it won't get much traffic because the land we'd been squatting on was eventually divided up and sold to folks who put up summer cabins.

-By the way . . if you ever meet me, ask me what happened in Chapter Two!!!
+By the way . . if you ever meet me, ask me what happened a few years later when Dad decided that we should move to a small city to get me into a proper junior high school.

 Here's some more stories by Nokomis.